Skyteknikk/NordeaChallengeTerraform/README.md

 ### Cloud-init for Configuration

-Used to install and configure Nginx automatically.
+> Used to install and configure Nginx automatically.

 Reason for this choice:

-Ensures full automation
+-- Ensures full automation
-No manual intervention required
+-- No manual intervention required
-Prerequisites

 ### Key Components